myMarck/talos-cluster/README.md

 # Talos cluster installation and configuration
-This repository contains PowerShell scripts to install and configure a Talos cluster.
+This repository contains PowerShell scripts to bootstrap a Talos cluster.
 ## Prerequisites

 Before running the script, either use devcontainer or ensure that the following tools are installed and configured on your machine: